 In 1994 psychoanalysts were certified by the state of Vermont, followed by the state of New Jersey in 2000.
 Then, in 2002, New York became the first state in the U.S. to recognize psychoanalysts with a “scope of practice” license that applies to all appropriately trained psychoanalysts from all psychoanalytic theoretical perspectives.
 Simultaneously, the psychologists received a scope of practice license in psychology that included psychoanalysis in its scope of practice, with exemptions for MDs, social workers, and registered nurses.

 From the outset, conferences proved so important to the organization that at least one is held each year.
-The topics are too numerous to mention in their entirety, but have ranged from “Psychoanalysis in an Age of Violence” to the latest topic “Shame, Guilt & Prejudice: Emerging Possibilities.”
+Topics have ranged from “Psychoanalysis in an Age of Violence” to “Shame, Guilt & Prejudice: Emerging Possibilities.”

 Douglas Maxwell, NAAP’s current president, recently asked: “Why should candidates join NAAP?
 Independent psychoanalysis is only going to continue to exist and thrive if the next generation of psychoanalysts takes an active role.
 NAAP is the advocate for independent psychoanalysis.
 Without NAAP, no one would be monitoring and advocating for improved legislation, whether it concerns diagnose-and-treat or insurance reimbursement.
 Without NAAP, no one would serve as a watchdog to monitor attempts to legislate lay analysts out of existence.
 Without NAAP, there would be no place for independent psychoanalysts to register their certification.
 The future of independent psychoanalysis depends on member support.”